the-learning-machine/ml-book.com/_docs/mindmap.md

 <img src="/uploads/doc/getting_started/mindmap.png" align="middle">

+# Supervised Learning
-Supervised learning classified into two categories of algorithms:
+Supervised learning is divided into two types of algorithms:
-- **Classification**: A classification problem is when the output variable is a category, such as “Red” or “blue” or “disease” and “no disease”.
+- **Classification algorithms**: algorithms that predict a **category**.
+Examples can be, an algorithm predicting a movie rating: "Best", "Good", "Bad", "Worst"; an algorithm predicting a fruit: 'Banana', 'Apple', 'Orange'; an algorithm predicting any simple yes-no question: "Yes" or "No", etc.
-- **Regression**: A regression problem is when the output variable is a real value, such as “dollars” or “weight”.
+- **Regression algorithms**: algorithms that predict a continuous value, such as “dollars” or “weight”.
+Examples can be, an algorithm predicting a price for the appartment;
+an algorithm predicting a weight of a person.
+                                                                                                         an algorithm predicting any simple yes-no question: "Yes" or "No", etc.

+# Unsupervised Learning
+Unsupervised learning is divided into two types of algorithms:
+- **Clustering algorithms**: algorithms that group data based on common characterists that the model would find in the dataset.
+Examples can be, an algorithm segmenting customers in a market.
+- **Generation algorithms**: algorithms that generates data, it mostly related to Natural Language Processing, e.g. generating text.